 Q. Do you have any varieties you prefer to work with ?

-Q. Have you been influenced by any particular winemaker or by a wine region ?
+Q. Have you been influenced by a particular winemaker or region ?

 Q. What would you consider your greatest achievement as a winemaker ?

-Q. What “secrets” have you “developed” that make your wines different to others ?
+Q. What “secrets” have you “developed” that makes your wines different to others ?